katkay1997/Katera-s-portfolio/content/pages/info.md

     colors: colors-f
     backgroundSize: full
     text: >-
-      ## Hey I’m a developer.
-I’ve been born and raised in the world, and that’s
+      ## Hey, I'm Katera M. I'm been born and raised in Brooklyn, New York.
+I've been an artist for 18 years.
+I'm currently a Computer Science major at a CUNY college in New York City.

-      also where I’m based.
-I’m currently a free agent, ex-this, ex-that, ex-super big name.
-When I’m not coding, writing or creating, I eat cereals.
-I have a dog, check her out [@mygod](https://www.stackbit.com/).
+      As a programmer, I am very familiar with Python, C++, and Javascript.
+I am also a student researcher for a National Science Foundation funded research program.
     media:
       type: ImageBlock
-      url: /images/about.jpg
+      url: /images/About-katera.jpg
       altText: Hero image
     styles:
       self: